mrisher/smtp-sts/mta-sts.md

 SMTP MTA-STS policies are distributed via a "well known" HTTPS endpoint in the Policy Domain.
 A corresponding TXT record in the DNS signals to sending MTAs the presence of a policy file.
+The character content of the TXT record is encoded as US-ASCII.

 **The MTA-STS TXT record MUST specify the following fields:**